MathuxNY-73/leetcode/README.md

 - [x] Find a more economical solution
 - [x] Submit solution.
 Got correct in 0 ms with 6.6 MB
 - [X] Problem solved

+### Redundant connection II
+The goal is to find, in rooted directed tree, the edge that is redundant.
+If there are several possible solutions return the one that occurs last in the given edge array.
+My approach is to:
+ 1. Build the tree by storing parents for each node
+ 2. If there exists a node with two parents then focus on it and find the edge that can be removed.
+ 3. If not reverse iterate through the list of edges and find the one that create a cycle I tried to solve this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/redundant-connection-ii/)
+As of August 3<sup>rd</sup>, 2019:
+- [x] Find a first working solutionn on the sample input.
+- [X] Submit solution.
+Got wrong
+- [x] Find a second working solution on the sample input
+- [x] Submit solution.
+Got correct in 12 ms with 11.9 MB
+- [ ] Find a faster solution
+- [ ] Submit solution
+- [X] Problem solved